 The Challenges of Managing and Leading a Firm Through Rapid Growth

 There are few more inviting sounding challenges than dealing with the rapid growth of a business.
-After all, who does not appreciate skyrocketing revenues, rapid new hiring and the energy and excitement in the environment when everything a group touches seems to turn to gold.
-Of course, any professional who has worked, managed or led a group or team during a period of rapid growth understands
+After all, who does not appreciate skyrocketing revenues, rapid new hiring, and the energy and excitement in the environment when everything a group touches seems to turn to gold?
+Of course, any professional who has managed or led a group or team during a period of rapid growth understands that this kind of growth presents unique challenges.

 Whether you are navigating the tornado-like atmosphere of a booming startup or experiencing the benefits of a new hit product in a long-established organization, managing and leading through periods of rapid growth is hard work.
 The purpose of this article is to explore some of the core challenges of navigating growth and offer ideas to help you succeed in this environment.
 First, what are some of the challenges that rapid growth brings?